Joseph W. Cullen

-Joseph W. Cullen (November 28, 1936 - November 24, 1990) was an American cancer prevention and rehabilitation researcher and briefly director of the AMC Cancer Research Center (1989-1990).
+Joseph W. Cullen (November 28, 1936 – November 24, 1990) was an American cancer prevention and rehabilitation researcher and briefly director of the AMC Cancer Research Center (1989-1990).
 He previously worked at the VA Hospital in Maryland (1968-1973), the National Institutes of Health (1973), the National Cancer Institute (NCI) (1974-1976, 1982–1989), and the Jonsson Comprehensive Cancer Center (1976-1982), holding high-level positions such as division director at several.
 He was a coordinator, creator, and researcher for the Smoking Tobacco and Cancer Program at the NCI, the largest anti-smoking campaign in the world at that time.
 Cullen wrote more than 90 publications in his lifetime, including four books.

-Early life
+Early life and education

-Cullen was born in Boston, Massachusetts on November 28, 1936.
+Cullen was born in Boston, Massachusetts, on November 28, 1936.
 He graduated from Boston Latin School in 1954 before earning a BS (1961) and MA (1965) degree in experimental and clinical psychology from Boston College.
 In 1968, he finished his PhD in physiological psychology from Florida State University.
 While working on his doctorate in 1964–1966, he worked as an instructor at Florida State, Wrentham State School, and Dean College.
 He was a Quimet Scholar and a PBS predoctoral fellow, and participated in a National Science Foundation Summer Research Program.